redux-observable/redux-observable/docs/basics/Epics.md

 The actions you emit will be immediately dispatched through the normal `store.dispatch()`, so under the hood redux-observable effectively does `epic(actions$, store).subscribe(store.dispatch)`

-> The pattern of handling side effects this way is similar to the *process manager* pattern, [often](http://kellabyte.com/2012/05/30/clarifying-the-saga-pattern/) [incorrectly](https://msdn.microsoft.com/en-us/library/jj591569.aspx) described as a *saga*.
+> The pattern of handling side effects this way is similar to the "*process manager*" pattern, sometimes called a ["*saga*"](https://msdn.microsoft.com/en-us/library/jj591569.aspx), but the original definition of [saga is not truly applicable](http://kellabyte.com/2012/05/30/clarifying-the-saga-pattern/).
 If you're familiar with [redux-saga](http://yelouafi.github.io/redux-saga/), redux-observable is very similar.
 But because it uses RxJS it is much more declarative and you utilize and expand your existing RxJS abilities.

 Keep in mind that letting an incoming action pass through transparently will create an infinite loop: